Stay up to date with the latest APTHM news!

 As volunteer time and resources allow we are improving the quality of our track and also making internal structural repairs and improvements to our 110 year old shop building.

-We have recently removed part of one track in our yard off Grand Avenue and will be replacing the ties and some of the sub grade material.
+We have recently removed part of the tracks in our yard off Grand Avenue and will be replacing the ties and some of the sub grade material.

 The Shop building has seen some internal strengthening of rafters and rafter supports.

-As with all old stuff it requires constant attention.
+As with all historic relics, they require constant attention.

 Breathing new life into old iron